 Three major families of documents (and more) are represented by fields in the following table, SDH/SONET, OTN Transport Plane, and ASON Control Plane.
 All of the recommendations and standards of the three families are included in tables in the later clauses of this document.

-TABLE 7-1-1/OTNT: OTNT Related Standards and Industry Agreements (ITU-T Recommendations – only main editions)
+Table 4 – OTNT Related Standards and Industry Agreements (ITU-T Recomendations)